austinhuang0131/austinhuang0131/README.md

 You can ask [in this repository's issue section](https://github.com/austinhuang0131/austinhuang0131/issues) if the question is suitable for public.

-Or, email me.
-Logged-in users will see my email address on the left (top if mobile).
+Or, see [here](https://austinhuang.me/#hey-you-look-cool) for more methods to reach me.